 Ginger is a flowering plant and the root is widely used as a spice or a folk medicine.

 Chris Woollams advises that ginger is an excellent root vegetable used to combat inflammation in the body.
 Grating ginger into hot water with lemon can nip colds in the bud.
 Consumption of 5-10 gas a day has significant anti-inflammatory and blood sugar controlling benefits.

 Ginger also contains ginger, a potent anti-cancer ingredient.
 It is also used for gut issues and nausea.

 - Ginger may be able to reduce migraine pain

 - Ginger can help combat nausea

-Finally, if you are keen to enjoy a more healthier diet, then please take a quick look at our well read book The Rainbow Diet written by Chris, makes fascinating reading or a great present for someone birthday or otherwise….
+If you are keen to enjoy a more healthier diet, then please take a look at our best-seller, The Rainbow Diet, written by Chris, makes fascinating reading or a great present.